 Some days, breaking for lunch with your friends is the best part of the ski day!
 Other days, lunch is just a quick stop to refuel for more fun in the mountains, especially on a pow day when you don’t want to stop long and miss the fresh snow.
 Nakiska Ski Resort has dining options for everyone, no matter the type of day you’re having.

-Dining options at Nakiska Ski Resort include one main restaurant, two cafeteria-style eateries, a café, a “BBQ Pit”, and areas to eat your packed lunch.
+Dining options at Nakiska Ski Resort include one main restaurant, two cafeteria-style eateries, a café, a “BBQ Pit,” and areas to eat your packed lunch.
 When we visited, we ate at the Finish Line Lounge.
 Their menu offers all the comfort foods needed to refuel you on a chilly day.
-I was very happy with my meal here!
+I was thrilled with my meal here!
 On a nice day, be sure to soak up the sunshine and the views while enjoying lunch on their balcony.

 No matter where you ski, ski resort food prices can be a bit outrageous.
 However, I think the Nakiska food items were priced reasonably in comparison to other resorts.

 For example, the menu items at the Finish Line Lounge ranged from about $17-25 for full meals.
-See a full list of the Nakiska Ski Resort dining options below!
+See a complete list of the Nakiska Ski Resort dining options below!

 A Full List of Dining Options at Nakiska

 - Restaurant located on the second floor of the Day Lodge

 - Has a balcony with a great view of the resort!

 - You can reserve a table online ahead of time to avoid wait times

 - A beautiful lounge located at the top of Olympic chair